vojtesaak/javascript/es5/README.md

     });
     ```

   - Place 1 space before the opening parenthesis in control statements (`if`, `while` etc.).
-Place no space before the argument list in function calls and declarations.
+Place no space before the argument list in function calls, but place space in function declarations.

     ```javascript
     // bad